l0k18/legacy/doc/build-unix.md

- libssl     | SSL Support  |     Secure communications (Requires an outdated version, it is included in the `src` directory) libdb4.8   | Berkeley DB  |     Blockchain & wallet storage libboost   | Boost        |     C++ Library (version 1.59 is recommended and available as a binary package for many distributions) miniupnpc  | UPnP Support |     Optional firewall-jumping support (may not be working currently)
+ libssl     | SSL Support  |     Secure communications (Requires an outdated version, it is included in the `src` directory) libdb4.8   | Berkeley DB  |     Blockchain & wallet storage libboost   | Boost        |     C++ Library (version 1.59 is recommended and available as a binary package for many distributions) miniupnpc  | UPnP Support |     Optional firewall-jumping support

 [miniupnpc](http://miniupnp.free.fr/) may be used for UPnP port mapping.
 It can be downloaded from [here]( http://miniupnp.tuxfamily.org/files/).
 UPnP support is compiled in and